dimajix/flowman/docs/spec/job/index.md

 * `parameters` **(optional)** *(type: list:parameter)*:
 A list of job parameters.
-Values for job parameters have to be specified for each job execution, be it either directly via the command line or via setting an environment vatiable in a derived job.
+Values for job parameters have to be specified for each job execution, be it either directly via the command line or via setting an environment variable in a derived job.

 * `hooks` **(optional)** *(type: list:hook)*:
 A list of [hooks](../hooks/index.md) which will be called before and after each job and target is executed.
 Hooks provide some ways to